 It turns out that decentralization poses some major challenges.

 Perhaps the biggest one is inefficiency.
 If you give everyone a voice, things can get very noisy very quickly, like an annoying neighborhood association meeting, multiplied by a thousand.
-The more you distribute decision-making power throughout an organization, the more you risk bogging everyone down in a sea of decision-making, making it difficult to reach consensus, or both.
+The more you distribute decision-making power throughout an organization, the more you risk either taxing everyone’s attention with a sea of decision-making or creating gridlock among decision-makers — or both.

 So, if you’re going to coordinate a crowd effectively, you need technology not just for making proposals and tallying votes, but also for managing the collective attention.
 You need ways to determine who can make proposals and how.
 You need ways to determine which proposals should actually get the attention of the voters — sort of like means of voting on what to vote on.
 And you need ways to determine who should be involved in each decision, according to reputation or subject-matter credibility.